-Under state law, the woman was facing arrest for having an inadequate septic system, and Flowers, the founder and director of the Alabama Center for Rural Enterprise (ACRE), which is now the Center for Rural Enterprise and Environmental Justice, was there to counsel her.
+Under state law, the woman was facing arrest for having an inadequate septic system.
+Flowers, the founder and director of the Alabama Center for Rural Enterprise (ACRE), which is now the Center for Rural Enterprise and Environmental Justice, was there to counsel her.
 Shortly after the visit, rashes began blooming on Flowers’ torso, arms, and legs.
 Blood tests provided no diagnosis.

-“That was when I asked if it was possible that I had something American doctors were not trained to look for,” Flowers said during a recent congressional hearing.
+“That was when I asked if it was possible that I had something American doctors were not trained to look for,” Flowers said during a 2019 congressional hearing.

-Flowers had good reason to ask, because something unusual was developing in rural Alabama.
-Hookworm, a parasitic disease long thought eradicated in the United States, has re-emerged in Lowndes County and other rural areas where basic sanitation remains unaffordable for homeowners.
+Flowers had good reason to ask, because something unusual was happening in rural Alabama.
+Hookworm, a parasitic disease long thought eradicated in the United States, re-emerged in Lowndes County and other areas where basic sanitation remains unaffordable for homeowners.
 Yet instead of helping its own constituents, the Alabama Department of Public Health aggressively penalized Black homeowners in Lowndes for the crime of being unable to afford a functional septic system.

-Represented by Earthjustice, ACRE is fighting for justice in their community.
-The organization has filed a federal civil rights complaint against the Alabama Department of Public Health and the Lowndes County Health Department, for violating the public’s civil rights and spreading misinformation about the public health risks of raw sewage.
+Represented by Earthjustice, ACRE filed a federal civil rights complaint against the Alabama Department of Public Health and the Lowndes County Health Department for violating the public’s civil rights and spreading misinformation about the public health risks of raw sewage.

-In Lowndes County, the cost of upgrading a septic system far exceeds the capacity of median incomes, especially within the African American community.
+In Lowndes County, the cost of installing or upgrading a septic system far exceeds the capacity of median incomes, especially within the African American community.
 A septic system capable of withstanding the Black Belt’s dense, clay-like soil costs up to $30,000, yet the median income of African American families in Lowndes was $33, 634, according to the 2020 census.

-Residents who can’t afford the upgrade are forced to either live with failing septic systems or improvise, using simple PVC pipes that crack under pressure or end above ground some yards away.
+Residents who can’t afford the upgrade are forced to either live with failing septic systems or improvise, using simple PVC pipes that end above ground some yards away.
 During heavy rains, failing septic systems cause raw sewage to flow back into people’s yards and homes, gurgling up into bathtubs and sinks.

-Compounding the crisis is Alabama state law, which makes it a criminal misdemeanor to use a substandard septic system.
+Compounding the crisis is Alabama state law, which makes it a criminal misdemeanor to use an unpermitted waste disposal system.
 The state has a record of aggressively prosecuting African American residents for wastewater violations, effectively punishing marginalized groups for lacking access to basic sanitation.
 Though arrests have decreased in recent years, the threat remains.

 “The law is still on the books, so people are afraid to talk about it publicly,” Flowers said in a 2020 interview with Earthjustice.
 “At the same time, any child living next to raw sewage on the ground is at risk.
 What do you do for poor families who don’t have the resources but want access to sewage treatment that works?”